Crypto investors' hot streak ends as harsh 'winter' descends

 “We believe the recent turmoil only underscores the urgent need for regulatory frameworks that mitigate the risks that digital assets pose,” the Treasury Department said in a statement.

-Amid all the chilly warnings, though, hope still springs eternal for some crypto investors.
+Amid all the warnings, though, hope still springs eternal for some crypto investors.

-Jake Greenbaum, a 31-year-old known as Crypto King on Twitter, said he has recently lost at least $1 million on his crypto investments — “a nice chunk of my portfolio.”
-While he believes things could get worse before they get better, he is not throwing in the towel.
+Jake Greenbaum, a 31-year-old known on Twitter as Crypto King, said he has recently lost at least $1 million on his crypto investments — “a nice chunk of my portfolio.”
+Although he believes things could get worse before they get better, he is not throwing in the towel.

 Things look bad now, he said, "so this is where you want to start positioning back in.”